venkatateja111/coding-challenge2/README.md

-This project is made with using Node js and React js.
+This project is made with using Express , React and Node js.

 This project is deployed on heroku.
 The link is   https://heroku-mern1.herokuapp.com/